barotto/IBMulator/README.md

 which can be found on [Wikipedia](https://en.wikipedia.org/wiki/Butterworth_filter).

+### Advanced video and sync settings

+The following video and synchronization settings can be used to fix or mitigate unstable timings, stuttering, and tearing.
+They are all under the [program] section of the ini file.

+* `threads_sync`: force a per-frame synchronization between the GUI and the Machine emulation threads.
+Enabling this option will fix screen tearing but could introduce timings instability.
+Tearing could still occur in fullscreen mode unless vsync is also enabled.
+* `vsync`: enables vertical sync, capping the frame rate to the refresh rate of your monitor.
+This can fix screen tearing when IBMulator is in fullscreen mode.
+Enabling vsync disables framecap.
+* `framecap`: put the GUI thread to sleep, capping the framerate to the VGA frequency.
+This setting is used only if vsync is disabled.

+You can activate the debug windows to see how things are going, check _Target FPS_, _Curr.
+FPS_, and _Missed frames_ values.
+When vsync is enabled Missed frames will not be shown.

 ### Key bindings

 * CTRL+F1: show/hide the main interface (only if GUI is in compact mode)